Frequently Asked Questions

 Can Polymagnets be used to create frictionless motion or free energy?

-No. CMR will not accept custom design requests for these types of projects.
+No, friction will still be present in the system from the mechanical contraint of two axes (see levitation question above).
+CMR will not accept custom design requests for these types of projects.

 How does CMR's performance data compare to performance data for standard magnets?